Ricky-Case/TurnBasedStrategyCourse/README.md

   - Added UI element to tell player when an action is currently active.
 #### 2025/01/16
 - Lecture 13 Complete
-  - Set up the action points system to regulate the number of actions a given unit may take in a single turn.
+  - Set up a basic action points system to regulate the number of actions a given unit may take in a single turn.
 - Lecture 14 Complete
   - Set up the turn system.
-    - NOTE: The tutorial calls the UpdateTurnNumberText function in the TurnSystemUI script by listening to the OnTurnChanged event from the TurnSystem script.
+    - NOTE: The tutorial calls the <i>UpdateTurnNumberText</i> function in the TurnSystemUI script by listening to the OnTurnChanged event from the TurnSystem script.
       - I expect that calling the function directly is more efficient, but I may alter this to align with the tutorial if issues later arise.

 <b>Section Complete</b>